 In 1985, Ramirez stayed at the hotel during his killing spree.
 Richard Schave who runs the true crime bus tour that makes a stop right outside the hotel explained the Cecil would have been perfect accommodation for an active serial killer.
 He said, “The LAPD won’t go into (these places).
 It was like, ‘If we’re called we’ll go in.
 But we’re not patrolling.’”

-With room prices starting from $14 it was known for housing many junkies.
-Schave explained that a serial killer could have easily dumped bloody clothes round the back of the hotel and just walk back to the hotel wearing only underwear without raising any eyebrows.
+With room prices starting from $14, it was known for housing many junkies.
+Schave explained that a serial killer could have easily dumped bloody clothes around the back of the hotel and just walked back to the hotel wearing only underwear without raising any eyebrows.
 He added, “No one wanted to be the person who called the cops.”

 Finally, on August 31st, 1985, police had the name of their suspect.
 The name Richard Ramirez was headline news and everyone knew this—but Ramirez himself.
 The day before, he had boarded a bus to visit his brother in Tucson, Arizona, but realizing he wasn’t at home, he returned back to Los Angeles.